-The Disability Studies Seminar is co-directed by Sherrie Tucker (American Studies), John Derby (Visual Art) and Ray Mizumura-Pence (American Studies).
-This seminar will provide a much-needed forum for scholars to explore and share research on topics relevant to disability within and across the humanities, arts, and social sciences.
+The Disability Studies Seminar is co-directed by Ray Mizumura-Pence (American Studies), and Sherrie Tucker (American Studies).
+The Disability Studies Seminar will provide a much-needed forum for scholars to explore and share research on topics relevant to disability within and across the humanities, arts, and social sciences.
 Scholars within Disability Studies tend to recognize disability in terms of social construction and minority culture.
-This seminar will meet from 3:30-5:00 p.m. on the fourth Thursday of each month.

-The Early Modern Seminar is co-directed by Jonathan Lamb (English) and Patricia Manning (Spanish & Portuguese).
-The Early Modern Seminar meets each semester to discuss original work relating to any aspect of the history, culture, literature, art, or society of any part of the world between c.1500 and c.1800.
-This seminar will meet from 3:30-5:00 p.m. on the first Monday of each month.
+The Medieval & Early Modern Seminar is co-directed by Jonathan Lamb (English), and Caroline Jewers (French & Italian).
+The Medieval & Early Modern Seminar meets each semester to discuss original work relating to any aspect of the history, culture, literature, art, or society of any part of the world between c.1500 and c.1800.

-The Nature & Culture Seminar is co-directed by Byron Caminero-Santangelo (English) and Sara Gregg (History).
+The Nature and Culture Seminar is co-directed by Sara Gregg (History) and Phillip Drake (English).
+Nature is our oldest home and our newest challenge.
 This seminar brings the perspective of the humanities to bear on past and present environmental issues.
 It includes research on the changing perception, representation, and valuation of nature in human life, on the reciprocal impact of environmental change on social change, and on the variety of ways we use, consume, manage, and revere the earth.
-This seminar will meet from 3:30-5:00 p.m. on the second Friday of each month.
+Co-sponsored by Environmental Studies.

-The Place, Race, and Space seminar is co-directed by Shawn Alexander (African & African American Studies), David Roediger (American Studies), and Ludwin Molina (Psychology).
-This seminar explores the interplay of social, historical, psychological, and spatial forces in configuring racial formations, identities, and experiences throughout the world.
+The Place, Race, and Space Seminar is co-directed by Shawn Alexander (African & African American Studies), David Roediger (American Studies) and Ludwin Molina (Psychology).
+The Place, Race, and Space Seminar explores the interplay of social, historical, psychological, and spatial forces in configuring racial formations, identities, and experiences throughout the world.
 Its thematic concerns are shaped by work in African & African American Studies, American Studies, Anthropology, Critical Race Theory, Geography, History, Latin American Studies, Political Science, Psychology, and Urban Studies.
-This seminar will meet from 3:30-5:00 p.m. on the second Monday of each month.
+Co-sponsored by the Langston Hughes Center.